garusis/homespring-tech-challenge/README.md

 ## Implementation Notes

-This version doesn't use a custom backend API to perform search in the Google Books API because this is by default public and even when this project uses a Google API Key it is safe to be publicly exposed if the Google API Key has rights only to the public domain of the Books API.
-Using API keys with rights to get access to Bookshelfs or User data is not recommended for this project.

 This project uses [Tailwind CSS](https://tailwindcss.com) to manage styling the UI, but this is the first time that I used this library so probably you will find things that can be improved.
 I created some custom classes to solve inconsistencies between the Figma design and the common Tailwing CSS classes.